Grace-TSOUALLA-TATIDOUNG/ML_Banking_App/README.md

 ---

-## Project Overview
+## 🎯 Project Overview

-This project is an end-to-end Machine Learning application built on a real-world banking marketing dataset.
-The objective is to predict whether a client is likely to subscribe to a term deposit based on customer demographics, campaign information, and socio-economic indicators.
+This project is an end-to-end Machine Learning application built on a real-world banking marketing dataset. **The objective is to predict whether a client is likely to subscribe to a term deposit based on customer demographics, campaign information, and socio-economic indicators.**

-The project covers the complete Machine Learning lifecycle, including data preprocessing, exploratory data analysis, feature engineering, model training, evaluation, deployment, and user interaction.
+The project covers the **complete Machine Learning lifecycle**, including data preprocessing, exploratory data analysis, feature engineering, model training, evaluation, deployment, and user interaction.

 The final solution consists of: